DOMA Perpetual Nominates Three Highly Qualified Candidates for the Board of Pacira BioSciences, Inc.

 DOMA's Three Highly Qualified Nominees Possess Vast Experience in Strategic Capital Allocation, Risk Management, Healthcare, Internal Investigations, Litigation, and Due Diligence

-MIAMI, March 11, 2026 /PRNewswire/ -- DOMA Perpetual Capital Management LLC ("DOMA Perpetual") is a fundamentals-based, value-oriented investor that, together with its affiliates (collectively "DOMA" or "we"), beneficially owns approximately 7.1% of the outstanding shares of common stock of Pacira BioSciences (NASDAQ: PCRX) ("Pacira" or the "Company").iv
+MIAMI, March 12, 2026 /PRNewswire/ -- DOMA Perpetual Capital Management LLC ("DOMA Perpetual") is a fundamentals-based, value-oriented investor that, together with its affiliates (collectively "DOMA" or "we"), beneficially owns approximately 7.3% of the outstanding shares of common stock of Pacira BioSciences (NASDAQ: PCRX) ("Pacira" or the "Company").[iv]

 DOMA's aim is to generate profit for the Company's shareholders, who have been forced to weather consistent year-over-year declines in the stock price while Company expenses and Management compensation have soared.
 DOMA believes the Board must avoid taking any further risk with IP battles and has previously privately notified members of the Board of its concern that the Board's actions may potentially constitute gross negligence.